-In the following, we neglect the capillary pressure associated with the curvature of the droplet surface and assume that the liquid pressure in the droplet is equal to $P_0$, the atmospheric pressure (\unit{\pascal}).

-The liquid penetrates the pores by spontaneous imbibition due to a capillary pressure difference, $\DeltaPc < 0$ (\unit{\pascal}) between the droplet ($P=P_0$) and the menisci at the advancing imbibition front ($P = P_0 + \DeltaPc < P_0$).
-The capillary pressure $\DeltaPc$ is related to the pore size and wettability of the material: in a cylindrical pore, $\DeltaPc = 2 \gamma \cos \idx{\theta}{e} / \idx{r}{p}$ where $\gamma$ (\unit{\newton\per\meter}) is the surface tension of the liquid, $\idx{\theta}{e}$ the equilibrium contact angle of the liquid on the pore walls, and $\idx{r}{p}$ the pore radius.
-The value of $\DeltaPc$ can also be extracted directly from water sorption isotherms such as those in Figure \ref{fig : Isotherm}, see \emph{Methods} and \emph{Supporting Information}.
+Spontaneous liquid imbibition in the pores occurs due to a pressure difference between the droplet ($P=P_0$) and the menisci at the advancing imbibition front ($P = P_0 + \DeltaPc < P_0$), where $\DeltaPc < 0$ is the capillary pressure at the front.
+In our treatment, we neglect the capillary pressure associated with the macroscopic curvature of the droplet surface.
+As a result, the boundary conditions of pressure in the halo are $P=P_0$ at $r = \idx{R}{drop}$ and $P = P_0 - \DeltaPc$ at $r = \idx{R}{drop} + L(t)$.